MicrosoftDocs/azure-databases-docs/articles/cosmos-db/mongodb/vcore/data-api.md

   ms.date: 11/03/2024
 ---

-# Data api for Azure Cosmos DB for MongoDB vCore (Preview)
+# Data API for Azure Cosmos DB for MongoDB vCore (Preview)

-The Data api for Azure Cosmos DB for MongoDB vCore is a https interface that allows developers to access and interact with their MongoDB vCore data without needing a database driver.
+The Data API for Azure Cosmos DB for MongoDB vCore is an https interface that allows developers to access and interact with their MongoDB vCore data without needing a database driver.
 It simplifies data operations by enabling CRUD and aggregation operations through HTTP requests.
 This API is ideal for web applications, providing secure and scalable access to MongoDB vCore databases.

-## Enabling Data api on MongoDB vCore
+## Enabling Data API on MongoDB vCore

 You can enable or disable this feature using the Azure CLI or an ARM template.
 Portal support will be added soon.

 ### Steps to Enable Data API on vCore Cluster via ARM template

 1. **Get Connection String**:
-   - Obtain the connection string of your vCore cluster from the Azure Portal.
+   - Obtain the connection string of your vCore cluster from the Azure portal.

 2. **Retrieve Authentication Token**:
    - Run the following commands in Windows PowerShell: